Red Bloodwood Gumnut Talisman

 This design is created using a cast gumnut from the majestic Red Bloodwood.
 The flora has been hand picked then transformed through casting to solid recycled 925 sterling silver, we then turn the gumnuts into wearable botanical art.

-This hand crafted treasure can never be recreated as each gumnut is unique, this particular gumnut is listed with a rolo style chain which is also recycled 925 sterling silver.
+This hand crafted treasure can never be recreated as each gumnut is unique.

 Known as Mannen in Indigenous Australian tongue whom are located around the Sydney Region.